Synsema docsENES

 Memory & state

-intent: "doc example: memory, progress, rules"
+intent: "doc example: declared memory, namespaces, progress, rules"

 remember("learning", "demo note from run", ["demo"])